Archive for January, 2010

 One of the rules in HTML, especially when working with DOM – never use same ID in multiple elements.
 And this is what causes the problem.
 In this particular case, the violating ID name is “comment_parent”.
 And this is how the whole issue is created.

-WordPress uses a hidden <input> tag, with ID “comment_parent” to keep track of the comment’s parent, so it can display the threaded comment.
-Also, it uses a <textarea> tad, with ID “comment” to let the visitor type comments for the blog post.
+tag, with ID “comment_parent” to keep track of the comment’s parent, so it can display the threaded comment.
+Also, it uses a <textarea>

 TinyMCE, the WYSIWYG editor that can be embedded in HTML, does some magical stuff to enable its WYSIWYG system.
-It creates this rich text editor environment in place of any <textarea> that the site designer designates.
-During its process, it creates a new <div> tag, with ID name with whatever the original <textarea>‘s ID, plus "_parent".
-That’s how the second “comment_parent” HTML element is created.
+It creates this rich text editor environment in place of any <textarea>

 The temporary solution

 The problem is universal.
 It actually is still present in the plugin author’s site too.
 So, why does it break sometimes, and not break the other times?
-It’s the placement of <input type="hidden" id="comment_parent"/> in relation to <textarea id="comment">.
-More precisely, the WordPress function, <?php comment_id_fields(); ?>, needs to be placed after the said <textarea>.
-And voila, the plug-in works as intended.
+It’s the placement of <input type="hidden" id="comment_parent"/>

 The real solution that doesn’t exit yet

-The issue still doesn’t solve the issue entirely.
-On one hand, WordPress depends on the two tags, <input id="comment_parent"> and <textarea id="commetn"> to make itself work.
-On the other hand, TinyMCE does its job by creating a wrapper <div> tag with ID name with whatever <textarea>‘s ID plus “_parent”.
+‘s ID plus “_parent”.
 Both are happening mostly behind the scenes.
 Trying to fix either component will be a daunting task.
 In object oriented terminology, this is called the violation of the name spaces.
 Two distinct components of a program is trying to use a resource that shares a common name, and stepping on each others’ toes.
 It’s ugly.

 It’s so ugly, that the PHP language developers thought it’s a good idea to add the namespace feature to their latest version of their product.
 Perl, Java, Python… they’ve all supported it for a long time.
 But HTML and javascript?
 I doubt it’ll ever happen.
 Name spaces in HTML?
 That sounds so wrong.
 But if it ever happens somehow, that’s one solution.
 But that’s not for us common folks to fix.

-So, the real solution #1 – let WordPress allow change the ID of either the hidden <input> tag or the <textarea> tag.
-This will involve coding change in the core of WordPress.
+So, the real solution #1 – let WordPress allow change the ID of either the hidden <input>

-The real solution #2 – Change TimyMCE to stop using such blatantly common ID like [original_tag_id]_parent.
+The real solution #2 – Change TimyMCE to stop using such blatantly common ID like [original_tag_id]_parent

 Both solutions are easy by concept.
 But both deals with the core of each components.
 It won’t be easy to do.